-ZWC Ventures plans to invest in early to late-stage startups in the e-commerce, social commerce, fintech, and AI sectors
+ZWC Partners plans to invest in early to late-stage startups in the e-commerce, social commerce, fintech, and AI sectors

 Checks will have an average size of USD 500.000 to USD 10 million for early-stage investments and USD 10 million to USD 60 million for growth-stage investments.

-ZWC Ventures co-founder and partner Terrance Lok said in an official statement that his firm is also interested in sub-sectors, including those that enable e-commerce, like first-mile fulfillment logistics and supply chain fintech.
+ZWC Partners co-founder and partner Terrance Lok said in an official statement that his firm is also interested in sub-sectors, including those that enable e-commerce, like first-mile fulfillment logistics and supply chain fintech.

 The firm’s footprint in Southeast Asia includes a venture builder arm, Zynergy, that aims to provide financial, operational and strategic support for startups across the region.

 Zynergy allocates USD 500,000 to USD 1 million initial seed funding for each selected startup and these will have access to Zynergy’s network of entrepreneurs and investors in China.
 The firm aims to work with at least five Southeast Asian startups through Zynergy program this year.